Cheapest car insurance in Montana for a bad driving record

 Cheapest car insurance in Montana with a DUI

-While many insurers offer coverage after a DUI, State Farm has the lowest rate at $1,960.
+Although many insurance companies provide coverage after a DUI, State Farm offers the most affordable rate at $1,960 a year.

-The table below shows the average car insurance rates for a clean record vs. a DUI in Montana.
+The table below compares average car insurance premiums in Montana for drivers with a clean record versus those with a DUI.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI